-Fourth quarter professional fees in Canada were up 61.9% to \$5,079 (2016: \$3,139).
-The impact of a slightly lower Average Number of Partners was more than offset by a higher Number of Assignments per Partner and a higher Average Fee per Assignment.
-Two specific assignments generating Professional Fees in excess of \$800 drove professional fees and the Average Fee per Assignment in the current year quarter.
+Fourth quarter professional fees in Canada were down 24.5% to \$3,836 (2017: \$5,079).
+The impact of a lower Average Number of Partners, lower Number of Assignments per Partner and a lower Average Fee per Assignment.
+Two specific assignments generating collective Professional Fees in excess of \$800 in the previous year without similar high fee searches in the current year drove much of the decrease in professional fees and the Average Fee per Assignment in the current quarter.

-Professional fees in Canada for the year were up 21.1% to \$14,852 (2016: \$12,260), with a higher Average Number of Partners and higher Number of Assignments per Partner partially offset by a lower Average Fee per Assignment.
+Professional fees in Canada for the year were down 2.1% to \$14,546 (2017: \$14,852), with a higher Average Fee per Assignment and higher Number of Assignments per Partner being more than offset by a lower Average Number of Partners.